nikischwdrtr/radpixsort/README.md

 3. navigate to the folder with script and video (cd)
 4. run 'python3 radpixsort.py'

-you can always kill the running script and just rerun it
+you can always kill the running script and just rerun it <br />
 your progress won't be lost, you will be ask if you want to continue, or reset everything

-this script isn't meant to be perfomative or anything, it works really slow, rendering out every single frame of the video and processes it the rawness of the process makes it interesting tho
+this script isn't meant to be perfomative or anything, it works really slow, rendering out every single frame of the video and processes it <br />
+the rawness of the process makes it interesting tho